opencontainers/runtime-tools/GOVERNANCE.md

 ## Security fixes

 Security fix releases MUST use security@opencontainers.org instead of dev@opencontainers.org, but should otherwise follow the standard [list-based voting process](#list-based-voting).
+The security@opencontainers.org email includes all members of the TOB; the TOB will guide the security sensitive release with project maintainers.

 ## Parallel proposals